Best 8K TVs 2024: best buys and everything you need to know about 8K

 No Dolby Vision support

-The Samsung QN800A is the model down from the QN800B in Samsung's older range.
-It delivers effectively all of the same features, including AI-based processing and upscaling, an advanced sound system, and excellent gaming features including HDMI 2.1 support (with 4K 120Hz and Variable Refresh Rate).
-If you want a more affordable (and slightly older) 8K option, this might be for you.
+The QN800A delivers many of the same features, though, including AI-based processing and upscaling, an advanced sound system, and excellent gaming features including HDMI 2.1 support (with 4K 120Hz and Variable Refresh Rate).
+So if you want a more affordable and slightly older 8K option, this coukld be for you.

 What is 8K